Not enough RAM Photoshop error [Technician Fix]

 If there are too many running programs or if some of them encounter problems, not enough memory will be available for running Adobe Photoshop.
 Therefore, we recommend using a RAM optimizer for Windows 10.

-You will be able to adjust your operating system, hardware, and program settings to ensure that Photoshop runs consistently and at maximum performance on your computer.
+You can adjust your operating system, hardware, and program settings to ensure that Photoshop runs consistently and at maximum performance on your computer.

-A RAM optimizer should do the job if Photoshop is running slower than expected on your machine, or if you’re having system freezes, lags, or delays.
+A RAM optimizer should do the job if Photoshop is running slower than expected on your machine or if you have system freezes, lags, or delays.

 2. Increase allowed RAM usage